-4.4.
+6.4.
 School Codes of Conduct

-- (a) Schools shall develop codes of conduct that promote and support respect, civility, responsible citizenship, and safety in accordance with the Board Code of Conduct, operational procedures and provincial legislation and guidelines; - (b) School codes of conduct shall set out clearly what is acceptable and unacceptable behaviour for all members of the school community; - (c) School codes of conduct shall outline the appropriate use of electronic communications or media devices; - (d) Schools shall seek input from school councils, parents, students, staff members, and the members of the school community; - (e) School codes of conduct shall be communicated to all members of the school including those members whose first language is not English; and - (f) Schools shall review their codes of conduct regularly and involve students, staff, parents, school councils and community members.
+- (a) Schools will develop codes of conduct that promote and support respect, civility, responsible citizenship, and safety in accordance with the Board Code of Conduct, operational procedures and provincial legislation and guidelines; - (b) School codes of conduct will set out clearly what is acceptable and unacceptable behaviour for all members of the school community; - (c) School codes of conduct will outline the appropriate use of electronic communications or media devices; - (d) Schools will seek input from school councils, parents, students, staff members, and the members of the school community; - (e) School codes of conduct will be communicated to all members of the school including those members whose first language is not English; and - (f) Schools will review their codes of conduct regularly and involve students, staff, parents, school councils and community members.